resistell-com/nat-commun-ast-ml/README.md

 # nat-commun-ast-ml
-Supplementary material to the manuscript.
+Supplementary data and code to the manuscript.